-- Preheat the oven to 400ºF and place a rack in the center of the oven.
+- Preheat the oven to 425ºF and place a rack in the center of the oven.

 - Prepare the apples.
 Cut the “cheeks” of the apples off the core into four pieces — each piece will have one large flat side.
 Lay each piece on its flat side and slice thinly, keeping the slices together as you go.
 Arrange the slices around the tart in any pattern you desire, fanning the apples as you go.
 You may need to cut some of the apple fans to fit.

 - Sprinkle evenly with the 1/4 cup sugar and 1/4 cup cubed butter.
 Transfer to a rimmed sheet pan.
 (I like to line with parchment paper for easy cleanup.)
-Transfer to the oven for 35 to 40 minutes.
-I have been switching the oven to convection bake for the last 5 to 10 minutes and increasing the oven temperature to 425ºF to get some nice caramelization on the apple slices.
+Transfer to the oven for 35 to 40 minutes, checking after 15 minutes: if it is browning too quickly, lower the temperature to 400ºF.
+I find 425ºF works perfectly, and I actually will turn the oven to convection bake during the last 2 to 3 minutes to get some more caramelization on the apples.
 This is unnecessary — the uncaramelized apple slices taste delicious, too — but I find it visually appealing and tasty.